L1 & L2 Instructor Courses

 - If the assignment is still not satisfactory, the process will repeat.
 You can take as many attempts as you need to complete the assignment, and each time we will give you feedback, and if it is still not satisfactory, a full debrief on what needs to be done to reach the standard required.
 However, there will be an additional $50 charge for each review, after the first two, to cover the reviewer’s time.
 This fee will need to be paid before any further assignments can be marked.
 Realistically though, multiple failing is an unlikely scenario.
 You may not get the assignment right first time, but with the feedback you then receive there is no reason why you shouldn’t be able to nail it second go.

-No, as we will have spent a lot of time in trying to assist you to pass the course.
+No, as we will have spent a lot of time in trying to assist you to complete the course.